-Be sure your lawn and shrubbery is kept trimmed at all times.
+Be sure your lawn and shrubbery are kept trimmed at all times.
 Consider removing overgrown trees and shrubs that hide the house from the street.

 Keep the garage doors down, it’ll help keep any unwanted critters out.
 This residential garage door installation service can help you repair your garage door if it is damaged.
 According to the window installation lincoln ne, energy-efficient double glazed windows can benefit your property.
 Find out how.

 For a touch of color, have seasonal flowers growing in beds and containers.